-Going beyond this specific episode, we next study more systematically whether countries' alignment with an hegemon is increasing in the hegemon's power.
-We focus on on the US (1947-2020) and China (1970-2020) using ideal points and co-voting (share of UN voting overlap) as dependent variables.
-As a measure of hegemonic power we include the hegemon's Global Power Index (GPI) value as measured by Moyer et al. (2024).
+Going beyond this specific episode, we next study more systematically whether countries' alignment with a hegemon is increasing in the hegemon's power.
+We focus on the United States (1947-2020) and China (1970-2020), using ideal points and covoting (share of UN voting overlap) as dependent variables.
+As a measure of hegemonic power, we include the hegemon's Global Power Index (GPI) value as measured by Moyer et al. (2024).
 This index measures a country's relative global power on a scale from 0 (no global power) to 100 (complete global power) by combining 21 economic, demographic, and military indicators.
 We use trend GPI, constructed using an HP filter with smoothing parameter 6.25.
 We also control for the hegemon's share of world GDP and for the country's exports to the hegemon.
-The data is obtained from TRADHIST (Fouquin and Hugot, 2016), Direction of Trade Statistics (IMF) and World Bank data.
-All values are averaged in 5-year intervals.
+The data are obtained from TRADHIST (Fouquin